 November 2004 is the first time in the history of the Association that a woman has held the post of Chairman.

-During the third week of June 2006, the Environmental Health Officers' Association (as it was now called) hosted and organised in Dublin, the 9th World Congress on Environmental Health.
+During the third week of June 2006, the Environmental Health Association of Ireland (as it was now called) hosted and organised in Dublin, the 9th World Congress on Environmental Health.

 We attracted a large representation from around the world, from less developed nations as well as the developed.
 Delegates came from a range of professions: academics, public service officials, and opinion formers.
 There were meetings of regional groups, world groups, and an open forum.
 We sought to address the main issues in environmental health in 2006, with internationally recognised keynote speakers.
 The 2006 World Congress in Dublin had an Irish character.